-Younger children will need assistance creating their shamrock art, while older children will be able to complete this project from start to finish on their own.
+An easy rainbow shamrock art project for Saint Patrick’s Day.
+Younger children will need assistance creating their shamrock art, while older kids will be able to complete this salt paint art project from start to finish on their own.
+Invite the kids to draw their own Shamrock or use the Free printable template.

-Use liquid watercolors and pipettes or paint brushes or a solid watercolor pallet with a cup of water and a paint brush.
+Several types of art supplies can be used to make rainbow shamrock art for Saint Patrick’s Day.
+Use liquid watercolors and pipettes or paint brushes or a solid watercolor pallet with a cup of water and a paintbrush.
 Both are great for fine motor practice and hand-eye coordination.
 See the directions below for more information.

 - Cardstock (plain paper is a bit too thin to handle the weight of this project)